35percent/11tystarter/src/posts/southwarks-new-developments-that-fail-to-deliver-social-rent.md

 description: "Social rent of £295.40 challenged by Southwark Law Centre "
 date: 2022-11-11T08:22:54.980Z
 ---
-[Southwark Law Centre](https://www.southwarklawcentre.org.uk/) has written to the council to ask why social rents on new housing developments are higher than the limits set by goverment.
+[Southwark Law Centre](https://www.southwarklawcentre.org.uk/) has written to the council to ask why social rents on new housing developments are higher than the limits set by government.
 One development, Gutenberg Court, has a social rent of £295.40, which is £130 above the social rent cap of £164.87, for a two-bed property.

 For the past year the law centre's Planning Voice Project has been monitoring Southwark Council's Homesearch website, which is used by those on the housing waiting list to find a new home.  [](https://www.southwarklawcentre.org.uk/)It has written to the council with seven examples of private developments which have rent levels above government [formula rent cap](https://www.gov.uk/government/publications/rent-standard/limit-on-annual-rent-increases-2022-23-from-april-2022) limits.
 By contrast a council house scheme, Adrian House, has social rents at just about the correct levels.
 All the developments that have been approved on the condition that a proportion of the housing is social rented.